-All users of radioactive materials are required to be responsible for the wastes they produced.
-They are required to be registered and be licensed by the competent authority, Atomic Energy Licensing Board (AELB).
-Malaysian Institute For Nuclear Technology Research (MINT) has been given the responsibility to provide services in the management of the radioactive wastes produced in Malaysia.
-Users without facilities and waste management expertise can request assistance from MINT regarding their problems.
+All users of radioactive materials are required to be responsible for the wastes they generate.
+Malaysian Nuclear Agency (Nuclear Malaysia) has been given the responsibility to provide services in the management of the radioactive wastes produced in Malaysia.
+Users without facilities and waste management expertise may request assistance from Nuclear Malaysia in solving their problems.
 All services are chargeable depending on the type and characteristics of the wastes.

-Waste Management Policy (AELB)
+Waste Management Requirements by the AELB